waynodiablo/Oystercard/further_javascript/angularjs.md

   }
 ```

-All we are doing here is returning an object, thus defining .query as a message that can be called on the factory.
-The tests should now pass, but we still haven't got any functionality.
+All we are doing here is returning an object, thus defining `.query` as a message that can be called on the factory.
+The tests should now pass, but we still haven't got any functionality!

-So, lets start moving http functionality over from the controller to the service.
-Start by injecting the $httpBackend service into our tests in a beforeEach function, exactly as we did for the controller:
+So, let's start moving http functionality over from the controller to the service.
+Start by injecting the `$httpBackend` service into our tests in a `beforeEach` function, exactly as we did for the controller:

 ```
 beforeEach(inject(function($httpBackend) {